-If you choose to do this, the governor/regulator adjustments and the setup options will be reset to the default settings (including the editable customer fault messages).
+If you choose to do this, the regulator adjustments and the setup options will be reset to the default settings (including the editable customer fault messages).
 Display calibrations (volts, amps, PF and coolant temperature) are retained (not reset).
-Before you perform the reset function, it is recommended that all settings be recorded.
-This will make sure of correct and complete readjustment of the PCC.
+To ensure correct and complete readjustment of the PCC, it is suggested that all settings be recorded before you perform the reset function.

-ACAUTION Improper setup, calibration, or adjustments can cause equipment malfunction or damage.
+A CAUTION Improper setup, calibration, or adjustments can cause equipment malfunction or damage.
 Setup, calibration, and adjustment must be performed by technically qualified personnel only.

 STANDBY/PRIME submenu: Use the buttons next to the " $\uparrow \downarrow$ " symbols to toggle the standby/prime option.
 Press the button next to the ">>" in the display to move to the model select submenu.